johnhoffmannVA/RegressionCategorical/README.md

 # RegressionCategorical
-Data files used in Regression Models for Categorical, Count, and Related Variables (2016)
+Data files used in Regression Models for Categorical, Count, and Related Variables (University of California Press, 2016)